 Peer reviewed papers show that natural flavonoids in chamomile essential oil penetrate into deeper skin layers and inhibit the release of prostaglandins resulting in a reduction of inflammation.
 Chamomile (Matricaria chamomilla L.) is a medicinal plant with therapeutic and cosmetic values which have been established through many years of scientific research.

 Our in-house made organic calendula extract (Calendula officinalis) potentially infuses up to 19 different types of carotenoids into our various organic skincare products.
-Plant based carotenoids act as natural antioxidants which is confirmed by various different scholarly articles as is the wound healing activity of this flower.
+Plant based carotenoids act as natural antioxidants which is confirmed by various different scholarly articles as is the wound rehabilitation activity of this flower.

 We ferment our Kombucha using *green,*black and *rooibos teas (*organic) for their high antioxidant and health promoting properties which can be realized when applied topically.
 Researchers highly recommend the adoption of green and black tea in skincare formulations because of their anti-inflammatory and anticarcinogenic value.
 A 2017 peer reviewed study reveals that extracts from Kombucha assist in regeneration of aging skin and recommend its use to improve age related skin conditions.
-Green and black tea (Camelia sinesis) are also well known for their wound healing actions.
+Green and black tea (Camelia sinesis) are also well known for their wound mending actions.

 A 2016 study discovered components naturally contained in Kombucha have anti-fungal properties against Malassezia fungi.
 Malassezia species are known to cause seborrheic dermatitis, a chronic and recurrent fungal skin infection.
 Malassezia is resistant to common anti-fungal medication so natural sources like Kombucha have been the focus of studies to help reduce this resistance.
 Scientists now recommend using Kombucha as a complementary medicine for the treatment of topical skin infections, caused by the Malassezia fungi.